ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 If you find that your queries and database activity suffer from performance issues due to a lack of memory, you can scale the amount of RAM allocated to your service.
 Adding memory to the total allocation adds memory to the members equally. {{site.data.keyword.databases-for-elasticsearch}} deployments have their memory allocation policy set at 50% heap and 50% system memory, so increasing the amount of RAM increases both heap and system memory.

 **Dedicated Cores** -
 You can enable or increase the CPU allocation to the deployment.
-With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
-Your deployment is then allocated the number of CPUs you specify.
+With dedicated cores, your resource group is given a single-tenant host with a reserve of CPU shares.
+Your deployment is then guaranteed the minimum number of CPUs you specify.
 The default of 0 dedicated cores uses compute resources on shared hosts.

 A few scaling operations can be more long running than others.
 Enabling dedicated cores moves your deployment to its own host and can take longer than just adding more cores.
 Similarly, drastically increasing RAM or Disk can take longer than smaller increases to account for provisioning more underlying hardware resources.
 {: .tip}